 For more than 120 years, Ladd Observatory has inspired students of all ages.

 A meticulously preserved Victorian-era observatory, Ladd is a superb example of an intact 19th century observatory, fully functional and open to the public for viewing the night sky.
 Ladd’s scientific instruments are in excellent working condition.
-A Ladd sextant, one of several scientific instruments on loan to the Smithsonian, is a centerpiece of a current exhibit about timekeeping and navigation at the Smithsonian’s National Air and Space Museum.
+And the collection is well regarded.
+For example, Ladd instruments have been loaned to the Smithsonian to be included in exhibits about timekeeping and navigation at the Smithsonian’s National Air and Space Museum.

 The Ladd Observatory was constructed in 1890-91 and opened in October 1891 under the direction of Professor Winslow Upton.
 Upton, who received his training at Brown and Harvard, had come to Brown with a promise that an observatory would be built for the University.
-When no progress was made, he indicated that he might leave Brown; however, in 1889, Governor Herbert Warren Ladd announced at a Brown alumni event that he would donate the funds to fulfill Brown’s promise to Upton.
+When no progress was made, he indicated that he might leave Brown; however, in 1889, Governor Herbert Warren Ladd announced that he would donate the funds to fulfill Brown’s promise to Upton.

-Initial plans called for construction of the observatory on the Main Green, but the site at the corner of Doyle and Hope, one of the highest points in Providence, was ultimately chosen due to the dark skies associated with the (then) rural area of Providence.
+Initial plans called for construction of the observatory on the College Green, but the site at the corner of Doyle and Hope Streets, one of the highest points in Providence, was ultimately chosen due to the dark skies associated with the (then) rural area of Providence.

 Ladd Observatory through the years

 Professor Charles Smiley, famous for his observations of solar eclipses, became director of Ladd Observatory in 1938, a position he held for nearly four decades.
-Associate Dean of the College David Targan is the current director.
+Associate Dean of the College David Targan is the current director (2014).

 Ladd Observatory video

-The observatory is beloved by students and community alike.
-An extraordinary place, it is an architectural, historical, astronomical, cultural, and educational jewel in the crown of Brown University.
+The Ladd Observatory is beloved by students and community alike.
+An extraordinary place, it is an architectural, historical, astronomical, cultural and educational jewel in the crown of Brown University.